-Constantly observe the habits and behavior of your child.
-Know him better than he knows himself.
+Consistently observe your child’s habits and behavior.
+Know your kid better than your kid knows him or herself.
 Abrupt changes in dress or attitude could signal trouble.
-Pay attention if he starts dressing differently.
-Possibly he will use more disrespectful language or a negative attitude.
+Pay attention if your son starts dressing differently or your daughter uses more disrespectful language or has a negative attitude.
 Newly-formed friendships can be at the root of the change.
 Children, of course, go through phases.
 No need to overreact at every turn.
 However, always have hawk-like eyes and be on top of trouble the minute it shows up.

 Your daughter’s friends are important to her.
 So they should be important to you as well.
 That means taking a vested interest.
 Make her friends feel welcome in your home.
 Talk to them when possible.
 Feeding them is a good way to make that happen.
 Everybody talks when meals or snacks are served.
 Offer to drive them where they want to go.
 The car is another good place to start conversations.
 The more they talk, the more you learn.

-Following that same theory, make an effort to know the parents of your child’s friends as well.
+Following that same theory, make an effort to get to know your child’s friends’ parents as well.
 Throw a backyard party.
-Invite all the children and parents as well.
+Invite all the children and their parents.
 Do they share your same values, beliefs, and convictions?
-Establish an open communication.
-If problems arise, you will then feel more comfortable bringing it up.
+Establish open communication.
+If problems arise, you will then feel more comfortable bringing them up.

 All kids enjoy sleepovers.
 Generally, they have a whole lot of fun.
 Awesome.
-What else is going on?
-If your daughter is sleeping over at her bff’s house, how much do you really know?
+But what else is going on?
+If your kid is sleeping over at a friend’s house, how much do you really know?
 Are they watching movies you would not approve of?
-Talking about things that are new and beyond her young ears?
-Before allowing a sleepover, make sure you know the child and her parents.
+Talking about things that are new and beyond your kid’s young ears?
+Before allowing a sleepover, make sure you know the child and his or her parents.
 Peer pressure thrives in this environment.

 “If you don’t stand for something, you’ll fall for anything.”
-Your family should have a set of standards that all are expected to live up to.
-Choose 5 -10 virtues that you consider vital.
+Your family should have a set of standards to live by.
+Choose five to 10 virtues you consider vital.
 Instruct your children in them and be sure to lead by example.
 Make it a matter of family pride.
-“It doesn’t matter how the family down the street does it, this is how we do it.”
+“It doesn’t matter how the family down the street does it; this is how we do it.”

-Children certainly can be and will be cruel.
-Teach empathy to your child; a concern for the feelings and well-being of others.
+Children certainly can and will be cruel.
+Teach empathy to your child—a concern for the feelings and well-being of others.
 A child who has these qualities is much less likely to follow the pack at any cost.
-They will understand the damage being done and stand against it.
+He or she will understand the damage being done and stand against it.
 Society needs leaders who bring out the good in others and stand for justice.
 This starts by teaching empathy.

 Most children who fall victim to destructive peer pressure have lower self-esteem.
 It’s normal to feel lost as a teenager.
 A group that shows acceptance and understanding is attractive.
-Gangs recruit young souls based solely on this knowledge.
+Gangs recruit kids based solely on this knowledge.
 Do not let this be your child.
-We are all created with a unique purpose.
-Every single person has much to offer this world.
-Help your child know how much they are loved and their true identity.
+Help your children know how much they are loved and their true identity.
 A child with self-confidence and moral strength is difficult to corrupt when guided with love and care.

-What kinds of pressure do your kids face in order to fit in?
+Sound off: What kinds of negative peer pressure do you see your kids facing?